natsuhak/clique/README.md

 * Who is responsible for the content inside the server?
 * How variable would be the performance between different clique servers?

-To address these problems we propose to build Clique in layers with a very rough roadmap.
+To address these problems we propose to build Clique in layers with a very rough roadmap:

 ### Security Layer and IM Client